Jimmy Fallon tells off Russell Brand for bouncing Katharine McPhee on his lap

 Jimmy Fallon tells off Russell Brand for bouncing Katharine McPhee on his lap in resurfaced clip

-The interview clip resurfaced amid allegations of rape and sexual assault made agaisnt comic
+The interview clip resurfaced amid allegations of rape and sexual assault made against comic

 Jimmy Fallon can be seen in a newly resurfaced clip scolding Russell Brand for making Katharine McPhee uncomfortable by bouncing her on his lap.